Second-Last/generational-reference-forge/README.md

 generation matches the allocation's current generation.
 This prevents accessing freed or reused memory, as freeing increments the generation counter.

-The goal was to formally verify that GR prevents common memory safety bugs, as its conceptual elegance and ease of implementation, when combined with the effectiveness it claims, seem too good to be true.
+The goal is to formally verify that GR prevents common memory safety bugs, as its conceptual elegance and ease of implementation, when combined with the effectiveness it claims, seem too good to be true.